 Achilles tendonitis symptoms & diagnosis

-Symptoms (play assessment video) consist of pain and stiffness in the Achilles tendon at the back of the ankle.
-It is likely to have come on gradually over time and will often be worse first thing in the morning.
+Symptoms of Achilles tendonitis (play assessment video) consist of pain and stiffness in the Achilles tendon at the back of the ankle.
+Symptoms will most likely have developed gradually over time and will often be worse first thing in the morning.
 Achilles tendonitis can be either acute or chronic.
-Acute tendonitis is usually more painful and of recent onset for example over a period of days.

 Symptoms of acute Achilles tendonitis will be a gradual onset of pain at the back of the ankle, just above the heel bone which may develop over a period of days.
 The Achilles tendon may be painful and stiff at the start of exercise and first thing in the morning.

-Chronic injuries do not not necessarily prevent activity but can niggle away affecting performance and in the long term may be a precursor for something more serious such as a total rupture of the achilles tendon.
+Chronic injuries do not necessarily prevent activity but can niggle away affecting performance and in the long-term may be a precursor for something more serious, such as a total rupture of the Achilles tendon.
 An MRI or Ultrasound scan can determine the extent of the injury and indicate a precise diagnosis.